 Dave's personal financial management service enables Members to monitor their bank account balances to avoid overdraft fees and build budgets to assist in short-term financial planning.
 When a Member signs up for the Company's mobile application, Dave connects to the Member's checking account and then monitors and analyzes the Member's typical spending and saving behavior.
-Based on this analysis, Dave identifies upcoming expenses, such as a car or rent payment, and likely future spending based on historical spending habits that enables Members to more effectively manage their finances.
+Based on this analysis, Dave identifies upcoming expenses, such as a car or rent payment, and likely future spending based on historical spending habits, which enables Members to more effectively manage their finances.
 The Members are charged a \$1 monthly fee for this software monitoring service.
-Revenue from Dave's personal financial management service are included in service based revenue, net in the consolidated statement of operations.

-Dave's Advance Service (Extra Cash)
+Dave's Advance Service

 Many of Dave's Members are at risk of having liquidity shortfalls before they receive their next paycheck.
-To help these Members avoid incurring overdraft fees, Dave offers them the ability to obtain a non-recourse cash advance of up to \$250 (an "Advance").
+To help these Members avoid incurring costly overdraft fees, Dave offers them the ability to obtain a non-recourse cash advance of up to \$100 and up to \$200 for Dave Banking Members (an "Advance").

-Members need not pay a fee to obtain an Advance, as Members can always obtain Advances via automated clearing house ("ACH") payment for free, which generally arrive within three business days.
+Members need not pay a fee to obtain an Advance, as Members can always obtain Advances via ACH for free, which generally arrive within three business days.
 However, many Members choose to pay an optional instant transfer fee to obtain the Advance within eight hours.
 Members may also choose to pay a voluntary tip to compensate the Company for use of its Advance service.
-Revenue from Dave's advance service are included in service based revenue, net in the consolidated statement of operations.